 MHO Characteristics

 A MHO relay measures a component of admittance.
 But its characteristic, when plotted on the R-X diagram, it is a circle, passing through the origin.
-It has inherently a directional bias as it detects the fault in the forward direction only.
-It is also called an admittance or angle admittance relay.
-Since its characteristic is a straight line when plotted on an admittance diagram, it is called an MHO relay.
+It has directional bias and detects faults only in the forward direction.
+It is much resistant to load encroachment and thus used in extra-high-voltage transmission lines.

 Power Swing Blocking